Techniques for TM1 TI Scripting

 exceptionFilePath = CellGetS( systemVariableCubeName, systemVariableCategory , systemVariableLogsFileName ) ;

 exceptionFileName = exceptionFilePath | 'my process name' |_ Exceptions.txt';

-Finally, we use some of the previously mentioned process variables to actually set up our data source (and in this example we are using an ASCII text file as a data source):
+Finally, you can use some of the previously mentioned process variables to set up your data source (here, an ASCII text file is used as a data source):

-Another advanced technique is to programmatically define a view in a TI process and then set that process’ data source to that view name.
-It is not that uncommon to define a View to zero-out cells in a cube to which the process will load incoming data, but it is little more interesting to define a view which will be read as input by the process itself.
+Another advanced technique is to programmatically define a view in a TI process and then set that process’s data source to that view name.
+It is not that uncommon to define a view to zero-out cells in a cube to which the process will load the incoming data, but it is a little more interesting to define a view that will be read as input by the process itself.